 Baby snapping turtles are not dangerous to keep except when they feel like they are provoked or threatened.
 In the wild, this turtle’s aggression is one of the reasons why other creatures avoid them.

 Snapping turtles are only capable of defending themselves from other animals.
 Their best defense is their strong beak-life jaws that can move very fast.

 A baby snapping turtle would barely pose a threat to humans.
 But still, you need to be very careful when you are around them and handle them properly.
 If not, then you might regret your careless action.

 Can you swim with a baby snapping turtle?

 Swimming with this cute little turtle is not an ideal bonding activity to do, as they can chase you around the area.
 They are like moody turtles, one moment, they are peacefully roaming around and seem careless about the surroundings, and suddenly they will be mad for unknown reasons.
 So, be vigilant in observing their behavior.

 Are snapping turtles good pets?

-Generally, a snapping turtle is not an ideal pet for beginners.
+Generally, a snapping turtle is not an ideal and not the friendliest reptile pet for beginners.
 If not handled properly, they can use their very flexible necks to reach and bite your hand.
 Like any other turtles living in captivity, baby snapping turtles need a suitable habitat, proper care, a healthy diet, and attention.
 It might be challenging for newbies to handle these babies.
 Those experienced turtle keepers have the necessary skills and learnings from them will benefit you and your pet in the long run.